AvDjah/filterAssignment/README.md

  > - Maintained the login state throughout the app using useContext() hook in react.
  - <input type="checkbox" checked /> Added Infinite Scroll on the main image dashboard.
  > - Made using the react-infinite-scroll library.
+ > - Here First 6 images are fetched, and after every scroll the next six images are fetched.
+Can change this any number to the creators liking.
  - <input type="checkbox" checked /> Added S3 bucket functionality in the backend to fetch image sources.
  > - To solve this
  > > - In the backend, made a call to the bucket to retrieve the image keys.